 As its name suggests, the museum features exhibits dedicated to science and modern technology.
 It known for its giant silver globe that houses one of the world’s biggest planetariums.
 Unfortunately, shows at the planetarium are conducted only in Japanese, but seeing the visuals may be cool enough.

-If you’re traveling with kids or enjoy interactive science exhibits, then spending a couple of hours at the City Science Museum is one of the most fun things to do in Nagoya.
+If you’re traveling with kids or enjoy interactive science exhibits, then visiting the City Science Museum is a great way to spend the day in Nagoya.
 It features seven floors of permanent and temporary exhibits, some of the most popular being the Tornado Lab, Electric Discharge Lab, and the Deep Freezing Lab.

 4. Go Trainspotting at SCMAGLEV and Railway Park

 Japan has arguably the most enviable railway system in the world.
 It’s extensive, efficient, and accurate to the minute.
 Planes are faster and buses are cheaper but trains are the preferred means of travel in Japan.

 If you have a fascination for trains or are interested in learning more about Japan’s highly efficient railway system, then you may be interested in visiting The SCMAGLEV and Railway Park.
 It’s the museum of Central Japan Railways (more commonly known as JR Central) and is one of the most unique attractions in Nagoya.

 The museum features over three dozen retired trains – many of which you can enter – from historic steam locomotives to the shinkansen to the most modern magnetic levitating trains.